How to adjust your MTB’s suspension

 Important: Never change more than one parameter at a time, e.g. don’t adjust rebound and compression at once.
 Because if you then test a setting, you’ll know exactly which effect it has.

-If you’ve got more questions about setting up your suspension, send us an e-mail at office@simplon.at – our Simplon experts always have the right tips and tricks for you!
-Or let your Simplon dealer on site set up your bike for you!
+If you’ve got more questions about setting up your suspension, check our experience services – our SIMPLON experts always have the right tips and tricks for you!
+Or let your SIMPLON dealer on site set up your bike for you!

 Recommendations